amejiarosario/amejiarosario.github.io/README.md

 The main objective is:

 1. Reminder of how to do things in Software Engineering (e.g. learn briefly Angular, Node or CSS layout)
-2. Experiment on new technology (teaching is the best way to learn).
+2. Experiment on new technology (doing and teaching is the best way to learn).
-3. Earn money: Attract users, Grow newsletter, sell books, personal marketing.
+3. Earn money: Attract users, grow newsletter, sell books, personal marketing.

 # Media types